scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes
 - **Damage Type:** Cold

 You create 3 spears of solid ice that last for 10 minutes.
 For the duration you may replace your normal weapon attack with an Ice Lance, using your Arcane spellcasting for the attack roll.
-The Lance is a Two-handed weapon with Reach, and deals 1 + 1 wound die in cold damage.
+The Lance is a Two-handed weapon with Reach, and deals 1 wound and 1 wound die in cold damage.
 Instead you may throw the lance at a target creature within 10 tiles.
-Make a spellcasting roll vs the creatures Defense, dealing 1 wound + 2 wound dice on hit and giving a level of Slow for every crit rolled.
+Make a spellcasting roll vs the creatures Defense, dealing 1 wound and 2 wound dice on hit and giving a level of Slow for every crit rolled.
 All adjacent creatures take 1 wound, and Slow 1 if you crit.
 The spell ends after 10 minutes or all spears have been thrown.

 You can make one attack, melee or thrown, when casting this spell.